metacollin/homebrew-gnuradio/README.md

 ```

 To make matters even more complicated, if you hadn't been using homebrew's python before, you might have
-installed the python dependencies with pip under OS X's python, and haven't been installed for homebrew's
-python.
-The formula may complain about missing python dependencies, please rerun the commands it asks, now that
-it will run homebrew python's pip.
-If it doesn't find any issues, that is OK too, again, it may or may not
-happen depending on your system.
+installed the python dependencies using OSX's python, and it keeps its python packages in a different location than homebrew's python.
+As a result, the formula may complain about missing python dependencies, and you simply need to run pip again and install them.

 Finally, you might be wondering, "What if i don't WANT to use homebrew's python?
 I want one python on my system